StevenMamet/qiime2-P2IRC/README.md

 ORIG1CR1101NW10000b	ORIG	1	C	R	1101	N	10	0	0	0	b
 ````````````

-Here's some R code, similar to making the manifest.csv file above to make a metadata file.
+Here's some R code, similar to making the manifest.csv file above to make a metadata file in the above example.

 ```````````````````````````````````
 rm(list = ls()) # Clean workspace